LeaKaftan/leakaftan/content/research/index.md

 ## Harmony in the Democratic Ideological Space

 The HarDIS project – Harmony in the Democratic Ideological Space – aims to create a community-based, sustainable, scalable, and FAIR linkage key database.
-HarDIS will enhance the integration of new party and voter data into the newly designed online tool called PolPaL.
+HarDIS will enhance the integration of new party and voter data into the newly designed online tool called [PolPaL](https://polpal.org/).
 It will also harmonise data, streamlining access for researchers and ensuring long-term collaboration in democracy studies.
 The project also contributes to the long-term sustainability of such databases by aligning with the European Research Infrastructure (RI) Monitoring Electoral Democracy (MEDem).
 For more information, [click here](https://oscars-project.eu/projects/hardis-harmony-democratic-ideological-space).

 ### Current working papers

 "It takes a village to maintain a database.
-Communitizing the provision of public goods for science", together with Paul Bederke and Selçuk Timur Uluer.
+Communitizing the provision of public goods for science", together with Paul Bederke, Kyra Meyer and Selçuk Timur Uluer.

 "Above and Beyond.
-Expanding linkage possibilities for data on political parties", together with Paul Bederke and Selçuk Timur Uluer.
+Expanding linkage possibilities for data on political parties", together with Paul Bederke, Jakob Mansius, and Selçuk Timur Uluer.

 ## European Citizens' and Parties' Attitudes towards Liberal Democracy